Yooval/SchoolSync/README.md

 ### Key Features

 - **Event Management**: Both teachers and regular users can create events, such as classes or group activities.
 Users can respond to any event by choosing **Accept**, **Maybe**, or **Reject**, allowing all participants to stay updated on attendance and event organizers.
-- **Subjects and Courses**: A flexible structure supports subjects and courses, where each subject can have multiple courses.
-Teachers must be associated with one or more subjects, ensuring academic events are linked to an instructor’s expertise.
+- **Subjects and Courses**: Each subject can have multiple courses.
+Teachers must teach at least one subject.
-- **Organizer and Attendance Tracking**: Each event logs the organizer and tracks user responses, providing a clear view of event engagement across the community.
+- **Organizer and Attendance Tracking**: Each event display the organizer and tracks users responses, providing a clear view of attendance.
-- **Authentication and Authorization**: The app uses NestJS authentication mechanisms, enabling user registration and login with JWT tokens for secure access.
-Authorization ensures that only authorized users (such as teachers or admins) can manage specific resources, like events and courses, while regular users can interact with events based on their permissions.
+- **Security**: The app uses JWT(Json Web Tokens) for authentication and authorization.

 ### Technology and Development Stack